bjb40/rel_belong/notes/mixing.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 - Try 250 draws with HMC algorithm (not NUTS) -- stopped after 15 minutes; only 10 draws; no good!

+- Optimized in Stata, using BIC score; let go of age^2 term, and everything was good!